51Degrees/ip-intelligence-cxx/README.md

 ## Using Visual Studio

 Calling `CMake` in an MSVC environment (as described in the [Using CMake](#Using-CMake) section) will produce a Visual Studio solution with projects for all libraries, examples, and tests.
 However, it is preferable to use the dedicated Visual Studio solution in the `VisualStudio/` directory.
+If the dedicated Visual Studio solution is used, re-targeting the solution might be required as some sub-modules projects might have been using different versions of platform tool set.

 ## Build Options